psaikko/LMHS/README.md

-LMHS MaxSAT Solver
+# LMHS : An implicit hitting set MaxSAT Solver

 LMHS uses a hybrid SAT-IP approach to solve MaxSAT problem instances in WCNF format.
-Benchmark instances can be downloaded from the MaxSAT Evaluation websites http://www.maxsat.udl.cat/ LMHS uses MiniSat as its underlying IP solver and MaxPre as its preprocessor.
+Benchmark instances can be downloaded from the [MaxSAT Evaluation website](http://mse17.cs.helsinki.fi/) LMHS uses MiniSat as its underlying SAT solver and MaxPre as its preprocessor.

 An IP solver must be separately installed to use LMHS.
 Currently only IBM CPLEX is supported without modification to the source code.